Giovanni1085/academic-kickstart/content/project/SS-information-seeking/index.md

 ---
-title: Historical epidemics
+title: Information behaviour of scientists
-summary: A data-driven study of the unfolding and impact of plague outbreaks, with a focus of early modern Venice.
+summary: How scientists gather and communicate information, among peers and with the public?
+With a focus on COVID-19.
 date: "2020-08-19T00:00:00Z"

 reading_time: false  # Show estimated reading time?